henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 ## Context of Information Elements

-The IE in this information model represent information related to the following areas (based on the use cases described in {{RFC7632}}):
+The IEs in this information model represent information related to the following areas (based on the use cases described in {{RFC7632}}):

 * Endpoint Management
 * Software Inventory Management